wp-cli/handbook/plugin-unit-tests.md

 # Plugin Unit Tests

+This guide demonstrates how to run unit tests on both Travis CI and locally.

 ## Running tests on Travis CI

 If you host your plugin on Github and enable [Travis CI](http://about.travis-ci.org), the tests will be run automatically after every commit you make to the plugin.